Governor of Mykolaiv Oblast

 The governor of Mykolaiv Oblast is the head of executive branch for the Mykolaiv Oblast.

 The office of governor is an appointed position, with officeholders being appointed by the president of Ukraine, on recommendation from the prime minister of Ukraine, to serve a four-year term.

 The official residence for the governor is located in Mykolaiv.
-The governor is Vitaliy Kim, who assumed office on 25 November 2020.
+The governor is Heorhiy Reshetilov, who assumed office on 16 July 2026 in an acting capacity.